Jump to accessibility statement Skip to content

 In fact, there are many reasons to consider a postgraduate degree to enhance your career, as most employers will look on those who possess a higher qualification favourably.

-Studying for an MA TESOL on campus
+Studying an MA TESOL course on campus

 If you’re able to join us on campus here in Sunderland, we’d recommend applying for our full-time MA TESOL course, as this will allow you to fully immerse yourself in the university experience, learn more about our culture, and develop your English language skills to the full.
-If you choose to study your masters in TESOL full-time, the duration of the course is 12 months.
+If you choose to study your master's in TESOL full-time, the duration of the course is 12 months.

 We also offer a part-time version of the MA TESOL course on campus, which may be more suitable for those who are unable to devote themselves to studying full-time due to family or work commitments.
-Our part-time students usually undertake one module per semester in the first year of study.
+Our part-time TESOL students usually undertake one module per semester in the first year of study.
 This pattern is repeated in the second year, but students progress to the 15-week dissertation phase at the end of the second semester, followed by graduating in the autumn.
-The part-time route for the masters in TESOL takes approximately two years to complete.
+The part-time route for the master's in TESOL takes approximately two years to complete.

 Phil Hunter